GatorGauge/GatorGauge/README.md

 ### Activating Travis-CI

+Travis can only be implamented by admin accounts.
+Admin users can activate Travis by creating a travis.yml in the project's root directory.

 ## Questions or Comments

 Any problems regarding GatorGauge can be written in the issue link at the top of the site.